LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 -  ESXi hypervisor = Previously Linux based, now a proprietary UNIX-like operating system.
 This is the base operating system and hypervisor software suite that is installed onto a node.
 -  vSphere = Has two meanings.
 (1) The entire collection of VMware virtualization products or (2) a management dashboard for a single region of ESXi hypervisors.
--  vCenter Server = Manange and operate vSphere infrastructure such as clusters, NSX-T, DRS, vSANs, and more.
+-  vCenter Server = Manage and operate vSphere infrastructure such as clusters, NSX-T, DRS, vSANs, and more.
 -  vSAN = Storage from each ESXi hypervisor can be pooled together in as a virtual storage area network (vSAN) device.
 This is a hyperconverged infrastructure.
 -  vSphere cluster = A group of two or more ESXi hypervisors that typically share a common vSAN back-end.
 -  NSX-T = A fork of Open vSwitch.
 Used for virtual networking across nodes.